mattnappo/jitcalc/README.md

 ## Division

 The division instruction emitted is `sal $1, %eax`.
 This is naive since it does not mimic the exact behavior of integer division in Rust.
 This behaves like floor division, like `//` in Python.
 When dividing a negative odd integer by 2, shifting left will yield a value one less than integer dividing.
-In other words, `-(2k+1) >> 1 = -(2k+1)/2 - 1`.
+In other words, `-(2k+1) >> 1 = -(2k+1)/2 - 1` where `k` is a positive integer.
 This can be "fixed" by using something like `idiv`.

 ## References